 When a CPS referral is made to DSS and if DSS decides not to intervene or fails to report the outcome of the referral to a reporting party within ten (10) days, any person may apply to DSS requesting DSS to file a petition pursuant to Welfare & Institutions Code § 329.
 In that application, the applicant shall give notice and identifying information of any pending family law-related proceeding.
 If a family law-related proceeding is pending, a copy of the application shall also be sent to Family Court Services by the applicant.
-DSS shall respond to the application as soon as possible or within three (3) weeks after submission of the application.
-If applicable, DSS shall notify Family Court Services of its response.
-If the applicant is dissatisfied with the decision of DSS, the applicant may petition the Juvenile Court to order DSS to file a Welfare & Institutions Code § 300 petition as provided by Welfare & Institutions Code § 331.
+DSS shall respond to the application as soon as possible or within three (3) weeks after submission of the applicant is dissatisfied with the decision of DSS, the applicant may petition the Juvenile Court to order DSS to file a Welfare & Institutions Code § 300 petition as provided by Welfare & Institutions Code § 331.
 (Effective July 1, 2012; Rule 6.4.12 (now 6.5.12) renumbered effective January 1, 2006; adopted as Rule 53.12 effective January 1, 1999)